steepleian/weewx-Weather34/INSTALLATION_GUIDE.md

 * Automatic database backup module.

-   Then at the end of the weewx.conf file add this stanza: -
+   At the end of the weewx.conf file add this stanza: -

 			[W34_DB_Backup]